Assessment Methodology

 Theoretical Framework

-• Cattell-Horn-Carroll (CHC) Theory: We measure cognitive abilities across three primary domains aligned with the CHC hierarchical model: Logical Reasoning (Gf), Spatial Visualization (Gv), and Pattern Recognition (integrated measure of Gf and Gs).
+• Cattell-Horn-Carroll (CHC) Theory: We measure cognitive abilities across three primary domains aligned with the hierarchical CHC model: Logical Reasoning (Gf), Spatial Visualization (Gv), and Pattern Recognition (integrated measure of Gf and Gs).

-Adaptive Testing Engine
+Adaptive Testing System

-Unlike static assessments, our system employs Item Response Theory (IRT) principles to dynamically calibrate question difficulty in real time:
+Unlike static assessments, our system employs Item Response Theory (IRT) principles to dynamically calibrate question difficulty in real-time:

 3. Weighted Scoring: Correct responses are weighted by difficulty, creating a performance curve that maps to IQ via Gaussian distribution (μ=100, σ=15).

-Scoring & Normalization
+Scoring and Normalization

 Raw scores are transformed into standardized IQ metrics through a multi-stage process: